ephes/pythonista_api_client/README.md

 - appex_main (invoked via share sheet)

 ### Token Authentication
-If you wnat to use token authentication you need to set obtain_token_endpoint.
+If you want to use token authentication you need to set obtain_token_endpoint.

 ### JWT Authentication
 For JWT Authentication obtain_jwt_endpoint and refresh_jwt_endpoint have to